-Under Texas law, ad valorem taxes levied by each taxing authority other than the District create a lien that is on a parity with the lien in favor of the District on all taxable property within the District.
-In addition to the ad valorem taxes required to retire the foregoing direct and overlapping debt, the various taxing authorities mentioned above are also authorized by Texas law to assess, levy, and collect ad valorem taxes for operation, maintenance, administration, and/or general revenue purposes.
+Under Texas law ad valorem taxes levied by each taxing authority other than the District create a lien which is on a parity with the lien in favor of the District on all taxable property within the District.
+In addition to the ad valorem taxes required to retire the foregoing direct and overlapping debt, the various taxing authorities mentioned above are also authorized by Texas law to assess, levy and collect ad valorem taxes for operation, maintenance, administration and/or general revenue purposes.
 Certain of the jurisdictions have in the past levied such taxes.
-The District has the power to assess, levy, and collect ad valorem taxes for operations, and such taxes have been authorized by the duly qualified voters of the District.
-The District has levied a maintenance tax of \$0.15 per \$100 of Assessed Valuation in 2020.
-See "TAX DATA - Maintenance Tax."
+The District has the power to assess, levy and collect ad valorem taxes for general operation and maintenance purposes and for operation and maintenance of recreational facilities, and such taxes have been authorized by the duly qualified voters of the District in amounts not to exceed \$1.50 and \$0.10 per \$100 of Assessed Valuation, respectively.
+The District levied a debt service tax of \$0.60 per \$100 of Assessed Valuation for 2020, plus a general maintenance tax of \$0.15 per \$100 of Assessed Valuation.
+For 2021, the District has levied a debt service tax of \$0.55 per \$100 of Assessed Valuation, plus a general maintenance tax of \$0.18 per \$100 of Assessed Valuation.
+To date, the District has not levied a maintenance tax for recreational facilities.
+See "TAX DATA Maintenance Tax."